ExpressionEngine/ExpressionEngine-User-Guide/source/optimization/handling_extreme_traffic.rst

 Database Activity
 -----------------

-ExpressionEngine uses the default MySQL storage engine as specified by the MySQL server when it is installed, which in nearly every case will be MyISAM.
-This is an appropriate choice since ExpressionEngine is primarily a read-heavy application, hosts are typically much more familiar with tuning the server for that storage engine, and using different storage engines for different tables requires greater resource usage and more nuanced server management than most administrators will typically allow.

-MyISAM requires MySQL to establish a file lock to update a table.
-In normal operation, this is perfectly fine.
-However, during extreme traffic events, there are a few tracking features of ExpressionEngine that update certain tables on every page load, resulting in a queue of locked tables as MySQL tries to keep up.
-These can be disabled in your Control Panel :doc:`Tracking Preferences
+In general, we recommend using the InnoDB storage engine for ExpressionEngine's MySQL tables, and that is what is used by default when ExpressionEngine is installed.
+While ExpressionEngine will run fine with MyISAM, the MyISAM storage engine has to lock an entire table when it inserts a new row.
+Especially in extreme traffic events, this characteristic of MyISAM can bring a database server to its knees.

+There are a few optional tracking features of ExpressionEngine that will update tables on every page load.
+These trackers are not enabled by default, but if you have enabled them, and experience an extreme traffic event, you may want to disable them to help ease the load on the server.

-</cp/settings/hit-tracking>`.
-If you are unable to access your site
-due to the traffic, you or your server administrator can manually override these features in your config.php file as follows:
+These can be disabled in your Control Panel :doc:`Tracking Preferences </cp/settings/hit-tracking>`.
+If you are unable to access your site due to the traffic, you or your server administrator can manually override these features in your config.php file as follows:

 config.php Extreme Traffic Overrides
 ------------------------------------